dgraeber/seed-farmer/docs_v2/docs/guides/remote-deployments.md

 ### 1. Bundle Creation

 Seed-Farmer creates a deployment bundle containing:

   - Your module's source code
   - Data files (if specified)
   - Project configuration (`seedfarmer.yaml`)
   - Support scripts for mirrors and Docker credentials

 ### 2. CodeBuild Project Execution

 For each module, Seed-Farmer:

 - Uploads the bundle to S3
 - Starts a CodeBuild project in the target account
 - Executes your module's `deployspec.yaml` phases
 - Captures outputs and metadata

-### 3. Environment Setup
+### 3. CodeBuild Setup

 CodeBuild environments are automatically configured with:

-- Python virtual environment with seed-farmer CLI
+- Python virtual environment
 - AWS credentials for the target account/region
 - Module parameters as environment variables
 - Docker registry authentication